M-gholami-derouei/mbd-automotive-portfolio/projects/adaptive-cruise-control/README.md

 ### Why MPC over PID?

-The ACC plant has:
+Within each operating mode, the controller must compute an optimal force trajectory subject to physical limits.
+MPC handles this natively:

-- **Input constraints**: F_traction ∈ [−3000, 4500] N
+- **Input constraints**: F_traction ∈ [−3000, 4500] N are enforced directly
-- **State constraints**: v ≥ 0 (no reverse under ACC)
-- **Competing objectives**: speed tracking AND gap maintenance

-MPC handles all of these natively through constrained optimization.
-A PID would require separate mode-switching logic with no optimality guarantee.
+  inside the QP optimizer — no external saturation or anti-windup logic needed
+- **Prediction**: a 5-second lookahead (Np=50 steps) allows anticipatory
+  braking before a gap violation occurs — a PID only reacts to current error
+- **Optimality**: at each timestep MPC minimizes a cost function over the full prediction horizon, trading off tracking error against control effort — a PID has no such mechanism

 ### Why Mode Switching?

-With **one manipulated variable** (F_traction) and **two outputs** (v, d), simultaneous perfect tracking of both is mathematically impossible.
-The fundamental insight is:
+With **one manipulated variable** (F_traction) and **two outputs** (v, d), simultaneous perfect tracking of both is mathematically impossible — this is a fundamental underactuation problem, independent of controller choice.

+The physically correct resolution is to make only one objective active at a time:

-- When no lead vehicle exists → d is undefined → only track v_ref
+- When no lead vehicle is detected → gap is undefined → MPC tracks v_ref only (OV weights = [1, 0])
-- When lead vehicle detected → safety dominates → only track d_ref, speed is secondary
+- When lead vehicle is detected → safety dominates → MPC tracks d_ref only (OV weights = [0, 10])

 Stateflow implements this switching by changing MPC output weights at runtime via the `y.wt` port of the MPC Controller block.
+The v ≥ 0 constraint is enforced at the plant level — physically correct, since it is a drivetrain limitation rather than a control objective.

 ### MPC Prediction Model